Customizing compliance results

 - On the Custom ID Mappings tab, click Create Custom ID.

 - In the New Custom ID window, enter a Name and Description.

 - Click Select File and locate the custom ID mapping file.

 - Click Save.
-Your custom ID will now show under Custom ID Mappings and be available in the Advanced Settings section when you create a new Configuration Compliance report.
+Your custom ID will now show under Custom ID Mappings and be available in the Advanced Settings section when you create a new Compliance report.

 Use the following file format for a custom ID mapping: Rule id|custom id

 A report can only have a single custom ID mapping associated with it; however, it can have multiple benchmarks and custom checks.
 When selecting the benchmarks and custom checks, be aware that a report is targeted to a single action group.